Joseph Barbara (mobster)

-Joseph Mario Barbara (/baːrˈbɛːə/; born Giuseppe Maria Barbara, [dʒuˈzɛppe maˈriːa barˈbaːra]; August 9, 1905 – June 17, 1959), also known as "Joe the Barber", was an Italian-American mobster who became the boss of the Bufalino crime family.
-He led the organization from 1949 until 1959, and hosted the abortive Apalachin meeting in 1957.
+Joseph Mario Barbara (/baːrˈbɛːə/; born Giuseppe Maria Barbara, [dʒuˈzɛppe maˈriːa barˈbaːra]; August 9, 1905 – June 17, 1959), also known as "Joe the Barber", was an Italian-American mobster who became caporegime of the Southern New York Tier territory of the Buffalo crime family, and hosted the abortive Apalachin meeting in 1957.
 Barbara died on June 17, 1959.

 Early life

 Barbara was born on August 9, 1905, in Castellammare del Golfo, Sicily, to Giuseppe Barbara and Angela Galante.
 He immigrated to the United States in 1921, at the age of 16 and became a naturalized citizen in 1927.
-He was soon working as a hitman for the Northeastern Pennsylvania crime family.
+He was soon working as a hitman for the Buffalo crime family.
 During the 1930s, Barbara was arrested for several murders, including the 1933 murder of rival bootlegger Sam Wichner.
 Wichner had gone to Barbara's house for a business meeting, where Barbara allegedly strangled Wichner to death.
 However, law enforcement never obtained enough evidence to prosecute Barbara.
 Though some mistakenly believe he ascended to the top of the Bufalino family in 1940 through the murder of John Sciandra, Barbara was more than likely a caporegime in the Buffalo Maggadino Family.
-John Sciandra passed away in 1949 of natural causes.
+John Sciandra died in 1949 of natural causes.

 Barbara married Josephine Vivona on June 24, 1933, in Endicott, New York, and fathered two sons, Joseph Jr. and Peter, and two daughters, Angeline, who died at the age of two, and Angela.